elifesciences/elife-api/README.md

 ## using

-Go to http://localhost:8000/docs to try and view documentation.
+Go to http://localhost:8000/docs to try it and read documentation.